abhshkdz/abhshkdz.github.io/index.md

 # News

+- [Oct 2018] Presenting [Neural Modular Control for Embodied Question Answering](#/eqa-modular) as a spotlight at CoRL 2018.
 - [Jul 2018] Presenting a [tutorial on Connecting Language and Vision to Actions][49] at [ACL 2018][50].
 - [Jun 2018] Organizing the 1st [Visual Dialog Challenge][53]!
 - [Jun 2018] Presenting [Embodied Question Answering](#/embodied-qa) as an oral at CVPR 2018. ([Video][54])